All Episodes

 That's going to become a question that I think will consume Washington in the next two to three months.

-So we all know those of us that really listen to what the Attorney General says, those that know the history of the Independent Counsel Act becoming the Special Counsel Act, the rules, procedures, decision making.
+So we all know those of us that really listen to what the Attorney General says, those that know the history of the Independent Counsel Act becoming the Special Counsel Act, the rules, procedures, decision-making.

 That's right.

-He if he went before Congress, how difficult a time do you think he would have?
+If he went before Congress, how difficult a time do you think he would have?

-Because I don't think he wants to face Jordan Meadows and Nunes and and others, Doug Collins, because they're going to tear this apart.
+Because I don't think he wants to face Jordan Meadows and Nunes and others, Doug Collins, because they're going to tear this apart.

 And he's not going to have good answers because there are no good answers for him.